- I. Statement of Purpose

 A. Goals and Objectives.
 The Committee shall review the recommendation of the Compensation and Human Capital Committee and approve the Company’s goals and objectives relevant to compensation of the Chief Executive Officer.

 B. Compensation Levels.
-Except as may be otherwise required by law, regulation, New York Stock Exchange Listing Requirement or otherwise, the Committee shall review the recommendation of the Compensation and Human Capital Committee and approve the compensation level (including base and incentive compensation) and material benefits of the Chief Executive Officer.
+Except as may be otherwise required by law, regulation, New York Stock Exchange listing standards or otherwise, the Committee shall review the recommendation of the Compensation and Human Capital Committee and approve the compensation level (including base and incentive compensation) and material benefits of the Chief Executive Officer.

 C. Performance Evaluation.
-The Committee shall review the recommendation of the Nominating and Corporate Governance Committee and approve the annual performance evaluation of the CEO.
+The Committee shall review the recommendation of the Nominating and Corporate Governance Committee and approve the annual performance evaluation of the Chief Executive Officer.

 D. Recoupment Policy.
-The Committee shall be responsible for administering the Policy Regarding Recoupment of Formulae-Based Performance Compensation.
-The Committee may seek the recommendation of the Compensation and Human Capital Committee with respect to such policy before making any decisions with respect thereto.
+The Committee shall be responsible for administering the Company’s policies for recoupment of incentive compensation.
+The Committee may seek the recommendation of the Compensation and Human Capital Committee with respect to such policies before making any decisions with respect thereto.

 The basic responsibility of the members of the Committee is to exercise their business judgment to act in what they reasonably believe to be in the best interests of the Company, including taking into consideration the factors described in Article 10 of the Certificate of Incorporation of the Company.
 Each member of the Committee shall be entitled to rely on the integrity of those persons and organizations within and outside the Company that provide information to the Committee and the accuracy and completeness of any financial and other information provided to the Committee by such persons or organizations absent actual knowledge to the contrary.